rwilcox5/hugoSite/content/sports/pitchCharts/pitchcharts547749.md

 ---
 awesomplete: true
 gifmaker: true
-description: "View pitch charts for Junichi Tazawa.See pitch sequences with pitch type and view gifs of each at-bat with location and movement"
+description: "View pitch charts for Junichi Tazawa.
+See pitch sequences with pitch type and view gifs of each at-bat with location and movement"
 title: "Junichi Tazawa Pitch Charts from TripleLog"
 mypid: "547749"
 contents: "/content/math/trigonometry/contents.html"